arintriyanto/WALKOFF/README.md

 # Build and launch the docker-compose (this will take a while):
 docker-compose up -d --build

-# Follow logs for services (append service names from the docker-compose.yml to follow specific services):
-docker-compose logs -f api_gateway

-# UI is viewable at http://localhost:8080
+# WALKOFF UI is viewable at http://localhost:8080 - login = admin/admin
+# TheHive UI is viewable at http://localhost:9000 - login = admin/admin
 ```